Article's Content

 Positive reviews and high ratings are crucial for building trust and credibility with potential customers and search engines.

-Encourage satisfied customers to leave positive reviews on your Google My Business profile and other review platforms.
+Encourage satisfied customers to leave positive reviews on your Google My Business profile, or whichever review platforms your customer base looks to — G2, TrustPilot, or Capterra, for example.
 Respond to all reviews, both positive and negative, to show that you value customer feedback and are engaged with your audience.
 Promptly addressing any issues raised in negative reviews can also demonstrate your commitment to customer service and improve your reputation.

 6. On-Page SEO